 Your friends will be impressed by how yummy they are, and you’ll be thrilled by the low cost and ease of each recipe.
 Do you have other go-to party appetizers as an alternative to wings and chicken?
 Leave us a comment below with your favorite recipe.

 Queso, hummus, guacamole, and artichoke cheese dip are common fare for Super Bowl bashes.
-Mix it up without splurging with this easy-to-make dip from Fit Sugar.
+So is ranch dressing, but this homemade version kicks it up a notch.
 You’ll just need a tub of Greek yogurt and some common staples: lemon, parsley, garlic and chives.
 Chop up some cucumbers to pair with it and you’re done.